e-krebs/check/README.md

   - parse it into JSON using the project's own parser (output in `out/result.json`)
 - then, the runner will get the parser result and:
   - transform it into _runs_ (output in `out/runs.json`)
-    - a hierarchical representation of the tests,
+    - a hierarchical representation of the test suites
-    - with code & tests being grouped in an array at the lower level
+    - with code & tests being grouped in an array at the test level
     - this array contains the whole code & test you pass through to go to that test → they will be executed this way
   - execute those _runs_
     - using the **node vm**